Hosted Confluence with Custom Domain8 min readReading Time: 5 minutes

 Press Get an evaluation license link and get the license for Confluence Server.
 Click Next.

 If you have a database choose My own database.
-Otherwise, you can use built-in database as a temporary solution.
+Otherwise, you can use the built-in database as a temporary solution.
 Click Next.

 Wait until the database settings are done.
 Then, create an empty site.

-Fill the System Administrator Account.
+Fill in the System Administrator Account.

 Give your space a name.
 For example: “Personal Wiki”.